-Let’s actually take a look at the numbers on the Firebird.
-170-millimeters of travel, a 65-degree head tube angle, 16.93-inch chainstays and a 13.7-inch bottom bracket.
+Let’s actually take a look at the numbers on the Pivot Firebird.
+170-millimeters of travel, a 65-degree head tube angle, 16.93-inch chainstays, and a 13.7-inch bottom bracket.
 Those specs are remarkably similar to other aggressive enduro rigs, like the Santa Cruz Nomad.
-Our size large frame had a 48.37-inch wheel-base and 18.31-inch reach, which is a tad longer than the Nomad and gives a really roomy cockpit.
-Bikes like this are the reason why a lot of riders, including myself, no longer have a dual crown downhill rig.
+Our large size frame had a 48.37-inch wheel-base and 18.31-inch reach, which is a tad longer than the Nomad and gives a really roomy cockpit.
+Mountain bikes like this are the reason why a lot of riders, including myself, no longer have a dual crown downhill rig.
 For 90% of the trails I ride, the Firebird is more than enough to tackle the downhills, but pedals up a whole lot better than any dual crown downhill rig with a 62-degree head tube angle.

-The Firebird’s frame features a fully carbon internal hollow core front and rear triangle, with aluminum links and shock yoke on the DW suspension platform.
+The Pivot Firebird’s frame features a full carbon internal hollow-core front and rear triangle, with aluminum links and shock yoke on the DW suspension platform.
 By optimizing the curve of the DW suspension design for a more rearward path in the first part of the stroke, Pivot claims the Firebird has improved square bump absorption.
-An air sprung Fox X2 rear shock sports high/low speed compression, a dialed firmness adjustment, and high/low speed rebound adjustments.
-Up front is an air sprung Fox Factory 36 with a FIT 4 damper.
-Adjustments on the fork are limited to a single rebound dial, an “open mode adjust” dial that controls firmness, and a firm/medium/open dial.
-Though some riders are a fan of the simplified controls, I for one like to be able to precisely and independently adjust the damping characteristics of my suspension.
-Shimano XT brakes with 180-millimeter Ice Tech two piece rotors do the stopping, while an internally routed Shimano XTR derailleur with a 46-11 rear spread and 30 tooth front chainring ensures a massive gearing range is on tap.
+An air-sprung Fox X2 rear shock sports high/low-speed compression, a dialed firmness adjustment, and high/low-speed rebound adjustments.
+Upfront is an air-sprung Fox Factory 36 with a FIT 4 damper.
+Adjustments on the fork are limited to a single rebound dial, an “open mode adjust” dial that controls firmness and a firm/medium/open dial.
+Though some riders are a fan of the simplified controls, I, for one, like to be able to precisely and independently adjust the damping characteristics of my suspension.
+Shimano XT brakes with 180-millimeter Ice Tech two-piece rotors do the stopping, while an internally routed Shimano XTR derailleur with a 46-11 rear spread and 30 tooth front chainring ensures a massive gearing range is on tap.
 Honestly, the 46/30 gearing is a bit too far for me, but does lead to some serious torque for steep, technical ascents—that is if you can even balance when you’re crawling that slow.
-In-house carbon Pivot bars, stem, and seat on a Fox Transfer dropper post round out the cockpit.
-The carbon Reynolds wheels are a stand out feature, with low weight, blue color matched Pivot decals, and very solid performance.
+In-house carbon Pivot bars, stem, and a seat on a Fox Transfer dropper post round out the cockpit.
+The carbon Reynolds wheels are a stand out feature, with low weight, blue color-matched Pivot decals, and excellent performance.